mkhanal1/AWS_BeanStalk_Cloud_Agent_Ebextensions/README.md

 ## What is AWS Elastic Beanstalk
-[AWS Elastic Beanstalk](https://docs.aws.amazon.com/elastic-beanstalk/index.html) is a managed environment that provision resources for easy deploying and scaling of web applications.
-It creates a load balanced and auto scaled infrastructure with familiar web servers and the runtime of your choice; it takes care of deployment, capacity provisioning, auto scaling and health monitoring of the application.
+[AWS Elastic Beanstalk](https://docs.aws.amazon.com/elastic-beanstalk/index.html) is a managed environment that provisions resources for easy deployment and scaling of web applications.
+It creates a load balanced and auto-scaled infrastructure with familiar Web Servers and the runtime of your choice; it takes care of deployment, capacity provisioning, auto-scaling and health monitoring of the application.

-## Qualys Cloud Agent:
+## Qualys Cloud Agent (CA)
 The changes done through SSH on any instance launched by Elastic Beanstalk are not persistent as the instances are replaced or added as per scaling policy and the new instances don’t import changes from previously configured instances.
 However, AWS provides a mechanism to use configuration files and